aruba-uxi/uxi-terraform-provider-hpeuxi/pkg/config-api-client/docs/ConfigurationAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostNetworkingUxiV1alpha1ServiceTestGroupAssignmentsPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiServiceTestGroupAssignmentsPostRequest struct via the builder pattern

 Name | Type | Description  | Notes